mmdsmb/local_spark_setup/README.md

 ![Devcontainer Start](./assets/gifs/devcontainer.GIF)

-Your Spark development environment is ready, go to the post at [Setting up local development environment for Spark](https://www.startdataengineering.com/post/data-modeling-join-groupby/) for details on how to use this environment.
+Your Spark development environment is ready, go to the post at [How to quickly set up a local Spark development environment?](https://www.startdataengineering.com/post/data-modeling-join-groupby/) for details on how to use this environment.

 ### CodeSpaces